nzaman7878/javascript-interview-exercises/README.md

 18 - Remove all occurances of a specific elment from an array.

 19 - Create a function that displays the current date and time in a specific format.

+20 - Implement a try-catch block to handle an error that occurs during API data fetching.